 Lithuania

 Lithuania (Lithuanian: Lietuva) is a Baltic country in northeastern Europe.
 Lithuania possesses a unique character that distinguishes it from other Baltic countries.
-Its distinctiveness arises from being primarily a Catholic nation and having a history of being part of the Polish-Lithuanian Commonwealth, which was one of the most powerful entities in Northern Europe.
+Its distinctiveness arises from being primarily a Catholic nation which was the last country in Europe to accept Christianity and having a history of being a medieval great power and later a part of the Polish-Lithuanian Commonwealth, which was one of the most powerful entities in Europe.

 Regions

+[edit]Administratively Lithuania is divided into 10 counties (apskritys) and 60 municipalities (savivaldybės).
+To bring out the unique characteristics of Lithuania, this guide uses five ethnographic regions.
 Regional differences of Lithuanian culture reflect the complicated historical development of the country.
-Since the 13th century five ethnographic areas, or regions, have formed the current territory of Lithuania:
+Since the 13th century, five ethnographic areas, or regions, have formed the current territory of Lithuania:

 These ethnographic regions even today differ by dialects, ways of life and behaviour styles, while until the turn of the last century there were pronounced differences in dress and homestead styles as well as village planning.